 The CWA asks the local school to provide the welfare agency with the education records on children who are not in foster care placement.
 Does the USA allow the school to share education records with the CWA for this purpose?

 No. The USA would permit the school to disclose education records of students, without consent of the parent or eligible student, only to agency caseworkers or other representatives of the CWA who have the right to access the case plan for children in out-of-home placement (i.e., foster care placement).
 The USA exception would not apply to those children who are not in foster care placement.
-Thus, FERPA would not permit the school to disclose education records to the CWA on those students receiving such in-home services and who are not in foster care placement without written consent of the parent or eligible student.
+Thus, FERPA would not permit the school to disclose education records to the CWA pertaining to those students receiving such in-home services and who are not in foster care placement without written consent of the parent or eligible student.